sanjayseshan/autodrive/README.md

 tracking.final.py: This is the code to run on each infrastructure camera, which identifies the vehicle and computes steering adjustment.
 Adjustment is transmitted over UDP to the rpi vehicle.

-<code>python tracking.final.py "camid" "interval/duration" "null" "outage hreshold" </code>
+<code>python tracking.final.py "camid" "interval/duration" "null" "outage threshold" </code>

 rpi/: Code for the Raspberry Pi